-However, due to current market condition we have not assumed any rental escalation for next 12 months.
-Post this we have considered an annual rental growth of 5.0% until FY 23.
-This is expected to be followed by an accelerated annual rental growth rate of 7.0% during FY 24 to FY 27, as the markets gain momentum coming out of the Covid related slowdown, before the micro-market re-aligns to its long term growth trajectory of 5.0%.
+However, due to current market condition we have not assumed any rental escalation for the first 2 quarters of the valuation period.
+As the number for vaccinated population is firming up, the occupiers have started evaluating their return to office strategy .
+However, as the same is likely to take some time to translate into demand for office space, it is expected that the rentals will not witness any significant movement for the next 12 - 18 months.
+Hence, we have considered an annual rental growth of 2.5% until FY'23.
+This is expected to be followed by an accelerated annual rental growth rate of 7.0% during FY'24 to FY'27, as the markets gain momentum coming out of the Covid related slowdown, before the micromarket re-aligns to its long-term growth trajectory of 5.0%.

 - Other income: We have been provided with other income for Visitor Car Park, Signage, ATM, Telecom Tower, Kiosk, Event, Vending Machine, service connection and other charges and miscellaneous income.
 We have considered an annual growth of 5% on other income. - O&M Mark-up: O&M revenues and expenses were shared by the client.
 O&M Mark-up constitutes two components, namely, O&M Mark-up including sinking fund and CIOP Mark-up.
 Since O&M revenues include sinking fund which is being charged at a constant rate without any growth assumed on it; the growth rate for O&M Mark-up has been suitably adjusted to normalise it over the future tenure.
-The O&M Mark-up for the Subject Property for FY'22 range from INR 9.5-10.5 per sq. ft. per month.
-Further, the total CIOP expense for FY'22 for G2 is considered to be INR 42.02 Million.
+The O&M Mark-up for the Subject Property for FY'22 range from INR 9-10 per sq. ft. per month.
+Further, the total CIOP expense for the period between 1st October 2021 30th September 2022 for G2 is considered to be INR 43.07 Million.
 The CIOP expense is a property management fee fixed at INR 204.75 million for FY'20 (the said amount has been divided between the properties of Brookfield India REIT portfolio (excluding Kensington) on pro rata basis computed on leasable area) as per the agreement shared with us and has been escalated at 5% annually for subsequent years.
-Thus, the CIOP expense for FY'22 is INR 225.74 Million.
+Thus, the CIOP expense for the period between 1st October 2022 is INR 231.38 Million.
 Tenants are charged INR 3.02 7.07 per sq. ft. per month, based on their tenancy type on account of CIOP expense plus Mark-up. - Efficiency: As per our market study, we understand that the efficiency of Subject Property is in line with the efficiency of other SEZ developments.
 Hence, we have not made any adjustments regarding the same for our valuation analysis.